ilya-bardinov/Simple2DEngine/README.md

 ## How to build Simple2DEngine

-Debug build which will install itself into `build/dist`)
+Debug build which will install itself into default path (`build/dist`)

 ~~~
 mkdir build